khornberg/bible.math.js/README.md

 ## Usage

 Include `bible.math.js` in your project.
+This is the only file from this repo you need.

-You must also have `bible.js` and `bible.reference.js` included as well.
+You **must** have `bible.js` included in your project as well.

-The indended usage is used in conjunction with `bible.parseReference` to get an reference object.
+The latest versions are available from [bib.ly](https://github.com/johndyer/bibly).

+Using `bible.parseReference` (in `bible.reference.js`) to get a reference object is the easist way.
+You can, however, create an object as defined below and use it.

 ```
 var ref = bible.parseReference('Romans 1:2");